zeeshanbasar/atla_unity_implementation/README.md

 **Primary paper (this implementation):**

-> **[OTBU]** S. Z. Basar and S. Ghosh, *"Robust and Near-Fuel-Optimal Landing Guidance with Online Terrain Avoidance,"* Manuscript Under Preparation for IEEE Robotics and Automation Letters (RA-L), 2025.
+> **[ATLA]** S. Z. Basar and S. Ghosh, *"Robust and Near-Fuel-Optimal Landing Guidance with Online Terrain Avoidance,"* Manuscript Under Preparation for IEEE Robotics and Automation Letters (RA-L), 2025.

 **References from the paper:**